 While at Legal Aid, she founded and directed the DC Kinship Care Coalition, a grassroots advocacy organization.
 Mary has published extensively in a broad range of publications including The Washington Post, Christian Science Monitor, Miami Herald, and Philadelphia Inquirer.
 She has been featured on CNN, the TODAY Show, NBC and National Public Radio.

 Mary is a magna cum laude graduate of Yale College and the Georgetown University Law Center.
 She is a member of the District of Columbia, Pennsylvania and Supreme Court Bars.
+She is currently a board member at the National Center of Youth Law and board chair of NegotiationWorks.
 She lives with her family in Silver Spring, Maryland.